Pepyankh the Middle

 44 administrative religious and ranking titles are documented the tomb for Pepyankh the Middle.
 Most importantly he was vizier.
 This was the highest position at the royal court in Ancient Egypt, just under the king.
 Other important titles were Iry-pat, Haty-a, royal sealer, and sole friend.
-He was also overseer of priests of Hathor, overseer of the double granary and overseer of Upper Egypt in the middle provinces.
+He was also overseer of priests of Hathor, and the overseer of the double granary.

 His tomb consists of a decorated chapel cut into the rocks and shafts going down to burial chambers.
 The chapel is decorated with painted reliefs.
 The scenes show Pepyankh the Middle and his wife before offering tables, but also Pepyankh alone or him and his wife before farmers and craftsmen who are preparing food and are at work.
 Pepyankh's burial chamber is painted and shows items and objects important for the afterlife.

 The tomb was first fully recorded in 1921 and published in 1924 by Aylward Blackman.
 Later an Australian team under Naguib Kanawati recorded, photographed, and published the tomb again in 2012.